sailoog/openplotter-documentation/en/optional.md

 If you don't have any GPS on board or you want an extra positioning device, this is the cheapest way.

-Connecting an USB GPS dongle to OpenPlotter it will provide accurate position, date/time and speed/course over ground.
+Connecting an USB GPS dongle to OpenPlotter will provide accurate position, date/time and speed/course over ground.

 ###Buy a tested GPS/GLONASS USB dongle.